ximeg/sync_device/README.md

 I'm going to use Mega2560 microcontroller (Arduino Mega v3 board) that has four 16bit timers for generation of precise TTL signals.

+## How it works

+### System states

+The system can be in the following states:

+ * IDLE - no signals.
+Timers 1 and 3 are not running
+ * Stroboscopic imaging (potentially with ALEX).
+Tell the system what lasers to use and how many frames to acquire.
+QUESTION: do we need stroboscopic with 1+ lasers at the same time (no alternation)??
+ * Continuous imaging (NOT IMPLEMENTED).
+Laser(s) stay on all the time, we just trigger the camera.
+First frame is at most 200ms long (throw away frame).

+### Communication protocol (NOT IMPLEMENTED)

+ Each data packet is 5 byte long, which should be transmitted together without big delays between them.
+The first byte is the command, other 4 bytes are arguments (usually in uint32 format).
+Most of the arguments map directly to the `SystemSettings` structure of the microcontroller firmware to modify the relevant fields.

 ## Installation

 You'll need Microchip Studio (free) to build the firmware.
 Open the solution file and build the release target.
 To upload the firmaware to the microcontroller,